SEO Audit Template

 Step 2: Watch The Main Tutorial

-Step 3: Find Some Potential Leads And Offer Them an Audit For Free
+Step 3: Attract Leads By Offering Them an Audit For Free

 Step 4: Upsell Your Services